Learn More About the Different Areas of Immigration

 Am I Eligible?

-- Am I eligible?
-Living in the United States for a period of time does not automatically mean you are eligible.
-When you contact us, we can review the specifics of your situation to determine whether you are eligible, what is delaying the process if you are not, and related issues.
+Living in the United States for a particular period of time does not automatically mean that you are eligible.
+Different requirements apply depending on the intended basis for getting the green card; certain nationalities have longer waiting times before being able to file.
+Let us review the specifics of your situation to determine whether you are eligible.